-Interestingly, since Starwood and Marriott have merged, you can now earn Starpoints from your Marriott Rewards Credit Card, which currently has a 100,000 point sign up offer.
-By transferring Marriott points into your Starwood account (free!), you'll have 33,333 Starpoints just from the sign-up bonus.
-This card also has a business version.
+Interestingly, since Starwood and Marriott have merged, you can now earn Starpoints from your Marriott Rewards Credit Card, which currently has a great point sign up offer.
+By transferring Marriott points into your Starwood account (free!), you'll transfer at a 3:1 ratio.

 Since Marriott is a transfer partner of Ultimate Rewards, you can use points earned from your Chase Sapphire Reserve, Chase Sapphire Preferred, and Ink Business and Plus cards to transfer to Marriott, and then to SPG.
 Keep in mind, if you have a card that earns Ultimate Rewards points, as well as a "cash back" Chase card like the Freedom, Freedom Unlimited, or Ink Cash cards, that cash back offer can be converted to Ultimate Rewards points at a $0.01 to one point ratio.